sohanlaxmicoin/go/services/orbit/internal/docs/reference/xdr.md

 ## .X files

 Data structures in XDR are specified in an _interface definition file_ (IDL).
-The IDL files used for the Stellar Network are available [on GitHub](https://github.com/rover/rover-core/tree/master/src/xdr).
+The IDL files used for the Rover Network are available [on GitHub](https://github.com/rover/rover-core/tree/master/src/xdr).